Schoolforbasics/runbooks/AnacondaRepository.rst

        conda config --add channels https://conda.anaconda.org/t/$BINSTAR_TOKEN/binstar/
        conda config --add channels https://conda.anaconda.org/t/$ANACONDA_TOKEN/anaconda-server/

    .. note:: You should have received **two** tokens from Continuum Support, one for each channel.
 If you haven't, please contact support@continuum.io.
-Tokens are not required for Air Gap installs.
+Tokens are not required for air gapped installs.

 Install AE-Repository packages via conda And Setup Config Files